The stored procedure

 null; false otherwise.

 The results of this procedure change depending on the privileges granted to the user that runs it.
-If the user is not an administrator user consider that this procedure only returns information about the procedures on which the user has the Metadata privilege.
+If the user is not an administrator user consider that this procedure only returns information about predefined stored procedures and/or the procedures on which the user has the Metadata privilege.
 The implications of this are the following:

 Note that this procedure does not return a “privileges error”.
 For example, let us say that: